Seneca-ICTOER/OPS345/docs/Labs/lab7.md

 ### Zip As New File and Rename - Local Computer

+> Warning: Make sure you **only** zip the wordpress directory, not the directory with the version number.

 1. Find the **wordpress** folder on your local computer.
 1. _Zip the entire wordpress directory_, not just the files inside.
 (Use the zip compression protocol.
 Don't use something else like .rar.)
 1. Rename your new zip file: **wordpress-6.7.2-_modded_.zip** (Use whatever version the source zip file has.)